March 3, 2023

 Each member of the bunny trio has soft, pastel fur and a matching bow.
 Beanie Babies didn’t come in sets often, making this three-bunny grouping fairly unique.
 If you only have one bunny, don’t expect much; it’s the trio that sells.

 Snort the Red Bull was initially named Tabasco, but to avoid copyright penalties from the famous hot sauce company, Ty changed the name to “Snort the Red Bull.”
-Both versions are pretty cheap and go for between $9-10.
+Both versions are pretty cheap and typically go for between $9-10, though we were able to find one that sold for almost $16!

 Halo the Angel Bear is one of the first special edition bears.
 Complete with a halo and wings, Halo the Angel Bear symbolized a child’s guardian angel.
 Some of the listings on eBay are pictured with gold wings, but this does not seem to impact their value.